Cass Review: Private prescription

 In May 2024, then Health Secretary Victoria Atkins implemented an emergency three-month ban on the prescription of puberty blockers by medical providers outside of the NHS.
 (Note: NHS England had already announced it would no longer prescribe puberty blockers to minors outside of clinical trials in March 2024.)
 It went into effect on 3 June 2024 and was set to expire on 3 September 2024.
 The ban restricted their use to those already taking them, or within a clinical trial.
 In July, this ban was challenged by campaign groups TransActual and the Good Law Project who brought a legal case arguing the ban was unlawful.
 On 29 July 2024, the High Court of Justice ruled that the ban was lawful.

 The Health Secretary Wes Streeting welcomed the decision as "evidence led", and said efforts were being made to set up a clinical trial to "establish the evidence on puberty blockers".
 Following the ruling, TransActual announced they would not appeal the decision due to limited funds and the unlikelihood of an appeal being heard before the ban expires.

 On 22 August 2024, the government extended the emergency ban until 26 November 2024.
 The ban was also extended to cover Northern Ireland, following agreement from the Northern Ireland Executive and came into effect on 27 August 2024.
 On 6 November 2024 the ban was extended again to 31 December 2024.
 On 11 December 2024, the ban was renewed indefinitely and is set to be reconsidered in 2027.

 Commission on Human Medicines review

-In January 2025, the Commission on Human Medicines (CHM) delivered a report on the proposed permanent restriction of the use of puberty blockers for children and young people.
+In January 2025, the Commission on Human Medicines (CHM) delivered a report on the proposed indefinite restriction of the use of puberty blockers for children and young people.
 The review stated that both "Baroness Cass and the independent CHM found that there is a lack of evidence for the efficacy of these medicines in the treatment of gender incongruence and/or gender dysphoria, and that there is currently an unsafe prescribing environment."
 The report recommended an indefinite ban until prescriptions could be deemed safe, with legislation to be reviewed in 2027.
 According to the report, the proposed ban was opposed by the Royal College of General Practitioners, the British Medical Association and the Royal College of Psychiatrists.